Some days, I get a little closer to that feeling—being connected, or embedded, like I’m part of it all again, like I’m home.

 In my day-to-day, I push through it.
 You push through it, too.
 We weren’t given much of a choice, after all.
 We were born into this, and the cycle is as vicious as ever…

 And then, like a cool breeze, it washes over you again.
 That feeling of something familiar, something comforting and real, something that isn’t part of the chaos.
 In a brief moment, in a mere snapshot of existence, you’re almost there.
 You’re closer to it than ever before.
-You can taste the sweetness, smell truth in the air, and it brings you home again.
-For a second, maybe longer, you return to it, connected to that which is greater than yourself, and greater than all of this.
+You can taste the sweetness, smell the truth in the air, and it brings you home again.
+For a second, maybe longer, you return to it, connected again to something greater than yourself, and greater than all of this.
 There are no trimmed branches in this place.
-No concrete walls.
+No manicured lawns or concrete walls.
 No fences or bars to speak of.
 No cages or rules to bind you.
 No realities to be perceived or imagined.
 Just nature, or home, or something like that…

-And suddenly you’re back.
+And then suddenly you’re back.
 Eyes opened; or, eyes closed again.

 Where are you?
 Where are we?